thomas-chastaingt/thomas-chastaingt/README.md

 ![](https://github.com/thomas-chastaingt/thomas-chastaingt/blob/master/assets/header_.png)
 ## Welcome to my Github page, It's great to meet you here!🙂

-- 🔭 I’m currently working on various personnal project mainly in Golang !
+- 🔭 I’m currently working on various personnal project to test some coding tricks ;)
-- 🌱 I’m currently learning about complex algorithm and electronical system
+- 🌱 I’m currently learning about complex algorithm and software architecture
-- 👯 I love collaborate with others people
+- 👯 I love collaborate and discuss with others people
-- 🥅 I code mainly in Java, C/C++ and Golang.
-I also worked on JavaScript and PHP for web development and Python for data analysis
+- 🥅 I code mainly in Java and Golang maybe Scala soon ;)